cryeprecision/file-sharer/README.md

 6) [-] Filenames are embedded in the URL which might be unwanted
 7) [-] I'd like to use Curve448 which is not supported by most webbrowsers

+## Possible solutions

 With a standalone application I think some problems could be solved rather easily
-- 4) The app could handle downloading each file in a directory sequentially
+- (4) The app could handle downloading each file in a directory sequentially
-- 5) NAT Hole-punching could remove the need for port-forwarding
+- (5) NAT Hole-punching could remove the need for port-forwarding
-- 6) Filenames could be put in a (encrypted) json-response
+- (6) Filenames could be put in a (encrypted) json-response
-- 7) There are implementations for Curve448 operations in Rust/Golang
+- (7) There are implementations for Curve448 operations in Rust/Golang

+## Server configuration

 - Server configuration
   - A list of folders/files to share

+## Example interaction

 How I imagine a interaction where B wants to download files from A
 1) A starts the server